MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 A value of 2 corresponds to "Disallow."
 If you configure this policy setting to 2, Windows Hello for Business prevents users from using lowercase letters in their PIN.

-If you do not configure this policy setting, Windows Hello for Business does not allow users to use lowercase letters in their PIN.
+If you don't configure this policy setting, Windows Hello for Business doesn't allow users to use lowercase letters in their PIN.
 <!-- Device-{TenantId}-Policies-PINComplexity-LowercaseLetters-Description-End -->

 <!-- Device-{TenantId}-Policies-PINComplexity-LowercaseLetters-Editable-Begin -->